benburrill/halt_is_defeat/README.rst

 Halt is Defeat
 ==============

-Halt is Defeat is a prophecy-optimized language targeting the Sphinx ISA.
+Halt is Defeat is an oracle-oriented prophetic (OOP) language targeting the Sphinx ISA.

 Key features of Halt is Defeat:
+ * Negative-cost abstractions with time-travel semantics
+ * Memory safety through bounds checking and stack-overflow detection
+ * Safety from defeat
  * Function overloading
- * Time-travel semantics
  * Stack-allocated variable-length arrays
  * Type coercion and inference of ambiguous expressions
- * Memory safety through bounds checking and stack-overflow detection
- * Safety from defeat
- * Tail-call elimination (TODO)
  * P = NP